jtlocsei/electric-with-firebase-auth/README.md

 This example demonstrates how to implement Firebase Authentication in an Electric application.
 It shows a complete authentication flow including Google OAuth sign-in, secure server-side verification of Firebase ID tokens, and protected resources.
 The demo includes a simple notes feature where authenticated users can save private text, demonstrating how to secure server-side operations.
 While the example uses in-memory storage, the patterns shown here apply equally when working with databases or other protected resources.

-**Security Notice**: While this example follows Firebase's documentation and best practices, the author is not a security expert.
+**Security Notice**: While I've tried to follow Firebase's documentation and best practices, I am not a security expert.
 This code is provided as a learning resource and starting point - you should thoroughly review and test any authentication implementation before using it in production.
 Use at your own risk.

 ## Authentication Approach